Species description

-A species description is a formal scientific description of a newly encountered species, usually in the form of a scientific paper.
-Its purpose is to give a clear description of a new species of organism and explain how it differs from species that have been described previously or are related.
-To be considered valid, a species description must follow guidelines established over time.
-Naming requires adherence to respective codes, for example: in zoology, the International Code of Zoological Nomenclature (ICZN); plants, the International Code of Nomenclature for algae, fungi, and plants (ICN); viruses, the International Committee on Taxonomy of Viruses (ICTV).
-The species description often contains photographs or other illustrations of type material along with a note on where they are deposited.
+A species description is a formal scientific description of a newly encountered species, typically articulated through a scientific publication.
+Its purpose is to provide a clear description of a new species of organism and explain how it differs from species that have been previously described or related species.
+For a species to be considered valid, a species description must follow established guidelines and naming conventions dictated by relevant nomenclature codes.
+These include the International Code of Zoological Nomenclature (ICZN) for animals, the International Code of Nomenclature for algae, fungi, and plants (ICN) for plants, and the International Committee on Taxonomy of Viruses (ICTV) for viruses.
+A species description often includes photographs or other illustrations of type material and information regarding where this material is deposited.
 The publication in which the species is described gives the new species a formal scientific name.
 Some 1.9 million species have been identified and described, out of some 8.7 million that may actually exist.
-Millions more have become extinct throughout the existence of life on Earth.
+Additionally, over five billion species have gone extinct over the history of life on Earth.